MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Group_Policy_Settings.md

 The policies are as follows:

-- Turn on Script Execution: Sets the Windows PowerShell execution policy.
+- Turn on Script Execution: Sets the PowerShell execution policy.
 - Turn on Module Logging: Sets the **LogPipelineExecutionDetails** property of modules.
 - Set the default source path for `Update-Help`: Sets the source for